-Markush Editor is a desktop application of ChemAxon for chemical patent drafting, suitable for creating and editing complex Markush structures and generating Markush claims.
+Markush Editor is a desktop application for chemical patent drafting, suitable for creating and editing complex Markush structures and generating Markush claims.
 Markush Editor uses a graphical representation of the hierarchical nature of the R-groups in Markush structures.
-The structures (fragments) of an opened Markush file will be identified, classified, and organized as a scaffold and attached R-groups to help you follow each nested structure.
-For running this application, you need to download and run Markush Editor installer.
-Without a valid Markush Editor license, the application can only be used in viewer mode.
+The structures (fragments) of an opened Markush file are identified, classified, and organized as a scaffold with attached R-groups to help you follow each nested structure.
+The application can be installed via the Markush Editor Installer.
 Short video tutorials demonstrating the main functionalities of the application are available here.

 The main menu contains File , View , Tools , Window and Help elements.